 As everyone can attest, Superhero activities are hugely engaging for children.
 Superheroes is also a topic I was hesitant to plan a full theme around for many years.
 I was afraid that the children’s excitement level would go up, and never return to a manageable rate.

 One year I decided a generic Superhero theme could be feasible as the last one of the school term.
-I thought the children might get riled up, but I would be sending them home for the summer afterwards!
+I thought the children might get riled up, but I would be sending them home for the summer afterward!

 Edmonton Comic And Entertainment Expo